 He became a national hero by mastering Australia's most brutal mountain road, winning the Bathurst 1000 a staggering nine times.

-Peter Brock's story is the story of Australian motorsport.
-Emerging in the late 1960s, he forged an almost mystical bond with Holden cars and the punishing Mount Panorama circuit at Bathurst.
-His driving was a blend of instinctive car control and relentless, attacking speed, earning him nicknames like 'Peter Perfect' and 'The King of the Mountain.'
-Beyond the track, he was a savvy, charismatic businessman who turned the Holden Dealer Team into a cultural phenomenon, selling high-performance road cars to an adoring public.
-His career wasn't without controversy, including a famous split with Holden, but his legacy was cemented by his record nine Bathurst 1000 victories.
-Brock's 2006 death in a rally accident sent the nation into mourning, a testament to his status as more than a driver—he was an emblem of Australian grit and passion.
+Peter Brock won a record nine Bathurst 1000 races, the most of any driver in the event's history.
+Emerging in the late 1960s, he forged a bond with Holden cars and the Mount Panorama circuit.
+His driving blended instinctive car control with relentless, attacking speed.
+Nicknames 'Peter Perfect' and 'The King of the Mountain' followed.
+Off the track, he turned the Holden Dealer Team into a cultural phenomenon, selling high-performance road cars.
+A famous split with Holden brought controversy.
+His 2006 death in a rally accident sent Australia into mourning.
+He was more than a driver; he was an emblem of Australian grit and passion.

 1928–1945